Can An Mri Detect Nerve Damage

 How MRI Works

 The fundamental principle behind MRI is based on the behavior of hydrogen atoms in the body.
 When a person lies inside an MRI machine, the strong magnetic field aligns the hydrogen atoms in their body.
 Radio waves are then emitted, which temporarily disrupt this alignment.
-As the hydrogen atoms realign, they emit signals that are detected by the MRI machine.
-These signals are processed by a computer to create cross-sectional images of the body.
+Even so, as the hydrogen atoms realign, they emit signals that are detected by the MRI machine.
+Plus, these signals are processed by a computer to create cross-sectional images of the body.
 These images can be viewed in multiple planes, providing a comprehensive view of the anatomy.

 Strengths of MRI in Nerve Imaging